younglim/developer.gov.sg/collections/_communities/events/jaga-the-stack/stack-the-flags-2020/participation.md

 ---
-title: STACK the Flags 2022
+title: STACK the Flags 2020
 layout: layout-page-sidenav
 _data: events-nav
 multi_level_nav: true
 ---

-### Participation Categories and Eligibility
+### Participation Categories and Requirements

 STACK the Flags is open to all and the competition is divided into three categories: